josepvindas/TECstaurant/README.md

 Once the services are running and the pods have been created, we need to define an Ingress resource file to handle all incoming requests.
 For this, we will use two hostnames.

-- admin.tecstaurant.com: For cluster visualization.
+- dashboard.tecstaurant.com: For cluster visualization.
+- catalog.tecstaurant.com: For the catalog service.
+- users.tecstaurant.com: For the user service.
-- tecstaurant.com: For access to all services from the client.
+- orders.tecstaurant.com: For the order service.

 The ingress resource file can be found under the yamls directory within the repository.

-### 4. Handling hostnames
+### 4. Handling host names

 The easiest solution for making sure that the requests are reaching the cluster from the desired hostname, is to edit the `etc/hosts` file within the computer that will handle the client.